husarion/rosbot-autonomy/README.md

 > [!IMPORTANT]
 > To run `Gazebo` or `Webots` Simulators you have to use computer with NVIDIA GPU and the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html) installed.

-If you don't have a physical ROSbot 2R / 2 PRO you can run this project in a simulation.
+If you don't have a physical ROSbot 2R / 2 PRO you can run this project in a simulation environment.

 ### Gazebo

-1. To start Gazebo simulator run:
+1. To start Gazebo simulation run:

    ```bash
    just start-gazebo-sim